XvrTeo/Week01-Challenge/README.md

 ## Description:

-Per the user story and acceptance criteria, the startup codes in the HTML and CSS files have been refactored to ensure that the webpage adheres to accessibility standards.
+Based on the user story and acceptance criteria, the startup codes in the HTML and CSS files needed to be refactored to ensure that the webpage meets accessibility standards.

 ### Screenshot: